 The aim of this section is to highlight the role of critical scientific reasoning in data science by providing dedicated commentary by exemplars in the field.
 Instead of taking the typical approach of discussing how data science advances science, this section will discuss how the foundations of science underpin data science.

 Statistical Data Science

-This section is the homebase of the reformed journal covering statistical methods that are motivated from realworld data science or big data.
+This section is the home base of the reformed journal covering statistical methods that are motivated by real-world applications.
 It is not for papers with technical proofs that push the frontiers of theoretical developments.
 In addition to classic topics in Statistics, cutting-edge works on big data, visualization, machine learning, and artificial intelligence are also welcome.